princedede/Q-paper/q_token/how_it_works.md

 -------------------------

 #### FanTip
 We used this term to describe a condition where a holder of **QFT** has not reduce their balance for a period of 30 days at  a stretch.
-If holder decides withdraw after 30 days has passed, they automatically earn _% of the total amount locked.
-However this excludes the regular balance.
+If they decide to withdraw thereafter, they automatically earn _% of the total amount locked.
+However it does not apply to the regular balance.

 --------------------------------
 :copyright: Quatrefinance | **[Return to home](https://github.com/Quatre-Finance/Q-paper#concept-overview)**